developerdizzle/valerie/README.md

 The goal of this project is to provide a simple, intuitive, extensible, independent, and isomorphic javascript object validation library.

+## What makes this any different from other validation libs?

+* Valerie has no dependencies
+* It's very small
+* Easy to use both server- and browser-side
+* Validators are standard functions (keep it simple)
+* Supports async/promise-based validation rules
+* Custom rules are super easy to make
+* Custom error messages for all built-in rules
+* Source uses ES6/7 features
+* Full tests and linting

 ## Usage

 Import the function and built-in rules